The Incredible Kurt Hemmerling.

-Fritz and Kurt were lifelong friends.
-Fritz Kuaert stood an impressive 6 feet 6 inches tall.
+Fritz Kuaert and Kurt Hemmerling, were lifelong friends.
+Fritz (slim) Kuaert stood an impressive 6 feet 6 inches tall.
 They regularly went on long, gold seeking expeditions.
 It was on one of these expeditions to a hidden gold mine in the jungles of Bocas del Toro, that Kuaert and his companion disappeared.
-Kurt went in search of his friend on five separate occasions.
+Hemmerling went in search of his friend on five separate occasions.
 He found 12 places that Kuaert had been, but no sign of the adventurer or his companion.
 Hemmerling only gave up when he himself was injured.
 Kuaert had discovered a rich vein of gold near a river and only left when he ran out of supplies.

 Editor Ivan Flores with Kuaert’s scarred cooking pot.

-Fritz Kauert's body was never found.
+Fritz Kauert’s body was never found.
 The only evidence that Hemmerling was able to discover was a tin cooking pot.
 Local newspaper editor Ivan Flores and myself examined the pot and we speculated that this was possibly used by Kauert as a defence against a marauding wild animal.
-The pot bears some ominous scratches.
+The pot bears some ominous scratches and possible teeth marks.
 The area that Kauert was exploring is full of Panthers, leopards and possibly tigers.
 (In fact in another article we document the last known tiger to be killed in the Bambito area)